MNatiki/simple_shell/README.md

-this is for simple_shell team project
+This is for simple_shell team project